Subaru-PFS/doc/pfs.ipmu.jp/usage.rst

 `PFS JIRA site <https://pfspipe.ipmu.jp/jira/>`_ is open to the public, so you can register by yourself.
-If you have an account at pfs.ipmu.jp and have not logged in to PFS JIRA before, contact jira@pfs.ipmu.jp to activate your account and use the same user name and password as pfs.ipmu.jp.
+If you have an account at pfs.ipmu.jp and have not logged in to PFS JIRA before, contact jira at pfs.ipmu.jp to activate your account and use the same user name and password as pfs.ipmu.jp.